youyifong/tsp/README.md

 - --cellprob Cellpose tuning parameter, cellprob threshold.
 Default 0.

+- --normalize100 If present, normalize image from min to max instead of 1 to 99 percentiles.

 - --min_size Post-processing parameter, min_size, is changed from 15 (default) to the specified value.
 If a cell consists of the number of pixels less than min_size, the cell is removed.

 - --min_average_intensity Post-processing parameter, min_average_intensity, is changed from 0 (default) to the specified value.
 If an average intensity of pixels in a cell is less than min_average_intensity, the cell is removed.